-The relevant information were obtained from women of migrant and non migrant households under study which are computed and average scores are presented in Table-3.
-It has been observed that the women of migrant households are more empowered in taking agricultural and other household decisions than women of non migrant households was higher on migrant households.
+The relevant information was obtained from women of migrant and non migrant households under study which are computed and average scores are presented in Table 4.
+It has been observed that the women of migrant households are more empowered in taking agricultural and other household decisions than women of non migrant households

+Women of all the category of households have stake in decision making in post harvest operations but women of migrant households had more stake in taking decision in post-harvest operations.
+Livestock farming was the second important activity where women empowerment was higher on migrant households.
 Moreover, the majority of migrants (89%) belonged to backward and scheduled caste categories where women have been helping males in livestock management.
 They might have been more active is absence of their husbands/sons who had migrated to other places.
 Women of non-migrant households are less empowered in taking decisions of livestock farming, mainly due to presence of males in the households who do not involve their women folk in activities out side home, particularly in decision making.